lucasmanea21/quizgpt/README.md

 QuizGPT aims to allow anyone to master subjects of their choice, test their knowledge and have fun while learning new things.

-> The App is not yet live, but will be in the following days.
+> The App is not yet live; launching in the following days.

 ## How does it work?